Chester: Medieval

-The Anglo-Saxons extended and strengthened the walls of Chester to protect the city against the Danes, who occupied it for a short time until Alfred seized all the cattle and laid waste the surrounding land to drive them out.
+The Anglo-Saxons extended and strengthened the walls of Chester to protect the city against the Danes, who occupied it for a short time until Alfred seized all the cattle and laid waste on the surrounding land to drive them out.
 It was Alfred's daughter Æthelflæd, Lady of the Mercians, that built the new Anglo-Saxon burh.
 A new Church dedicated to St Peter alone was founded in AD 907 by the Lady Æthelfleda at what was to become the Cross.
 In 973, the Anglo-Saxon Chronicle records that, two years after his coronation at Bath, King Edgar of England came to Chester where he held his court in a palace in a place now known as Edgar's Field near the old Dee bridge in Handbridge.
 Taking the helm of a barge, he was rowed the short distance up the River Dee from Edgar's Field to the great Minster Church of St John the Baptist by six (the monk Henry Bradshaw records he was rowed by eight kings) tributary kings called reguli.

 In 1071, King William the Conqueror made Hugh d'Avranches, who built Chester Castle, the first Earl of Chester (second creation).
-From the 14th century to the 18th century the city's prominent position in North West England meant that it was commonly also known as Westchester.
+From the 14th to the 18th century, the city's prominent position in North West England meant it was commonly known as Westchester.
 This name was used by Celia Fiennes when she visited the city in 1698. and is also used in Moll Flanders.

 Early modern period

-In the English Civil War, Chester sided with the royalist cause of King Charles I, but was subdued by the Parliamentarians in 1643.
+In the English Civil War, Chester sided with the royalist cause of King Charles I but was subdued by the Parliamentarians in 1643.
 The Mayor of Chester, Charles Walley, was removed from office and replaced by Alderman William Edwards.
 Another alderman, Francis Gamull, a royalist MP and former Mayor, was ordered to surrender Dee Mills: they were to be demolished, and new mills built on city land.

 Industrial history

-Chester played a significant part in the Industrial Revolution which began in the North West of England in the latter part of the 18th century.
-The city village of Newtown, located north east of the city and bounded by the Shropshire Union Canal was at the very heart of this industry.
+Chester played a significant part in the Industrial Revolution, which began in the North West of England in the late 18th century.
+The city village of Newtown, located northeast of the city and bounded by the Shropshire Union Canal, was at the very heart of this industry.
 The large Chester Cattle Market and the two Chester railway stations, Chester General and Chester Northgate Station, meant that Newtown with its cattle market and canal, and Hoole with its railways were responsible for providing the vast majority of workers and in turn, the vast amount of Chester's wealth production throughout the Industrial Revolution.

 The population was 23,115 by 1841.